-e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? $\boxtimes$
+e) Conflict with any local policies or ordinances protecting biological resources, 1 such as a tree preservation policy or ordinance? \boxtimes

 The Project property is presently vacant with scattered vegetation.
 Project implementation would not result in demolition or tree removal.
 The proposed site plan provides landscaping improvements along the Project edges in a manner consistent with the local development standards.
 The Project will comply with the CVMSHCP and there are no other unique local policies or ordinances protecting biological resources that would cause a conflict nor does the site support high value biological resources that could be affected.
-There are no applicable tree preservation policies or ordinances and no impacts are expected.
+There are no applicable tree preservation policies or ordinances and no impacts are

-f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact expec ted.
+Mitigation Measures: None f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Pla or other approved local, regional, or s habitat conservation plan? •